LeelaChessZero/lczero.org/content/dev/lc2/overview.md

 draft: true
 ---

-*Note from crem (2020-01-07): this is unfinished draft.
-I started to write this and realized that it's not self-consistent.
-I'm currently in the process of trying new ideas.
-Because, you know, month of coding can save you from a hour of discussions.
-(I should have discussed all that first).*

-This section contains the summary of ideas for the potential reimplementation of Lc0 search algorithm to address limitations of search algorithm (aka "Lc2 project").
+This section contains the summary of ideas for the potential reimplementation of Lc0 search algorithm to address limitations of search algorithm (for now I name it "Lc2", although probably the name will be changed as not everyone likes that).

 ## Desired improvements